-STEP #5: Refer to Figure 5 and place one 3/16" shim over the front axle followed bye the front wheel and than another 3/16" shim.
-Now secure with one 5207 Locknut, be very careful to not overtighten the nut. you want to tighten it just enough to eliminate any slop from side to side but no more.
+STEP #5: Refer to Figure 5 and place one 7047 shim over the front axle followed by the front wheel and then the 7220 Axle Spacer.
+Now secure with one 5207 Locknut, be very careful to not overtighten the nut.
+You want to tighten it just enough to eliminate any slop from side to side but no more.
 Repeat for other side of car.

 STEP #6: Now slide one of the rear wheels onto the rear axle as shown in Figure 6.
 Be sure to index the roll pin in the axle so that it slides into the drive slot molded in the back of the wheel.
-Now secure with a 5207 locknut.
-Be sure not to over tighten as you can bend the roll pin.
+Secure with a 5207 locknut.
+Wheel should spin freely, remove 7047 spacers from behind roll pin if necessary.
+Do not overtighten 5207 nut.